chrissyFraser/vander-weele-farms-llc/journals/megan_ehrlich.md

 - Add 401 Error for unauthorized account levels
 - Cleaned up code
 Was able to create a concrete class/method for the Authenticator, and used that to verify account information through the cookie instead of needing a poller.
 Added proper 401 Error message for unauthorized user levels.

+10.20
+Today I worked on:
+- Authorization on frontend

+10.21
+Today I worked on:
+-Added Signup
+-Added Logout
+Lots of cosmetic work to be done, but technically it works!